More About Us

 Your dream event to host at Troxy?
 AC/DC

 A place around Troxy you’d give a shout out to?
 The Craft Beer Company.

-First and last album/song you bought?
-Can’t remember, something lame in the late Eighties/ Richard Ashcroft
+First album you bought?
+Can’t remember, something lame in the late Eighties

 Drink of choice?
 Jack and Coke